 9. Insecure default settings

 Default settings should always be applied with the safety of the final user and the device’s long-term security in mind.
 Often, however, the default settings represent a “bare-minimum” approach or may even introduce IoT security vulnerabilities, for example hardcoded passwords or exposed services running with root permissions.
-Manufacturers should give device admins the ability to remediate these as well as set and enforce permissions to restrict users from modifying configurations without proper approval.
+OWASP recommends that manufacturers should give device admins the ability to remediate these as well as set and enforce permissions to restrict users from modifying configurations without proper approval.

 10. Lack of physical hardening